wcmc-its/vivodashboard/modules/citation_impact_lite/README.md

 #### How to generate a citation impact plot using your own data:

-The Citation Impact Tool Lite requires PHP, a general-purpose programming language.
+The Citation Impact Tool Lite requires PHP, a general-purpose programming language, to be installed (note that knowledge of how to code in PHP is *not* required).
 If you are using a Mac you likely already have PHP on your machine.
 If you are using Windows you will need to install PHP if it is not already installed: http://php.net/manual/en/install.windows.php

 To use these instructions, you need to know how to use a terminal or command prompt to navigate between directories.
 A tutorial on using the command prompt is here: http://www.digitalcitizen.life/command-prompt-how-use-basic-commands